 Around The World Dinner

-I didn’t sleep well that night because of the excitement from feeling like I had really pulled off something I had never done before.
+That night, I couldn't sleep.
+I was so excited and happy that Susan and I pulled off such a big charity dinner.
 I am a cooking teacher, and I’ve never cooked in a restaurant.
 I’ve cooked for many parties of my own and I’ve been hired to cook for many events, but this was different.
-These guests paid a lot of money, and entrusted me to provide not just a good meal, but an experience.
+These guests paid a lot of money and entrusted me to provide not just a good meal, but an experience.
 Getting to use the knowledge I’ve gained from my travels was so exciting to me, and the ability to share it with these special people who love and support Hope Haven was a night I will never forget.
-I cannot wait to do it again!
+I cannot wait to do it again.